Business rates

 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.

-Further information about the business rates system, including transitional and other reliefs, is available on the Gov.uk website (opens in new window).
+Further information about the business rates system, including transitional and other reliefs, is available on the Introduction to business rates (Gov.uk).

 Business rates are charged on most non-domestic premises and commercial properties such as shops, offices, pubs, warehouses and factories.